 “Equal parts guitar slinger and sweet songstress, with masterful lyrical introspection – sublime to raucous. ”

-She’s had her share of success, courtesy of some 15 studio albums, her own independent SBS Records label, numerous top flight film and TV soundtracks, kudos from the critics and collaborations with a remarkable roster of amazing artists, among them, the late Gregg Allman, Ellen DeGeneres, the Atlanta Symphony Orchestra, John Mayer, Blackberry Smoke, Indigo Girls, Shawn Mullins, Brandi Carlile, to name a few.
+She’s had her share of success, courtesy of some 15 studio albums, her own independent SBS Records label, numerous top flight film and TV soundtracks, kudos from the critics and collaborations with a remarkable roster of amazing artists, among them, the late Gregg Allman, ZZ Top, Ellen DeGeneres and the Atlanta Symphony Orchestra.
 Chuck Leavell, the master keyboardist who has backed both the the Rolling Stones and the Allman Brothers, cited her as “One of the best female vocalists I’ve ever heard.”
-It’s little wonder that Guitar World hailed Malone as “Equal parts guitar slinger and sweet songstress, with masterful lyrical introspection – sublime to raucous.”
+It’s little wonder that Guitar World once hailed Malone as “Equal parts guitar slinger and sweet songstress, with masterful lyrical introspection – sublime to raucous.”

-Still Malone is not content to simply acknowledge her accomplishments.
+Still Malone isn’t content to simply acknowledge her accomplishments.

-A singer, songwriter, guitarist and producer whose music is informed by blues, roadhouse rock & roll and Georgia soul, Malone’s stunning and stirring new album Slings and Arrows (Due March 2nd on her SBS Records) pushes the parameters even further.
-It’s upbeat, defiant, and jubilant, flush with the raw energy and emotion that’s always been a part of her signature sound all while nudging her deeper into some personal new territory.
+A singer, songwriter, guitarist and producer whose music is informed by blues, roadhouse rock & roll and Georgia soul, Malone’s stunning and stirring new album Slings and Arrows (Due 3/2/18 on her SBS Records) pushes the parameters even further.
+It’s upbeat, defiant, and jubilant, flush with the raw energy and emotion that’s always been a part of her signature sound all while nudging her deeper into some personal new territory she hasn’t explored before.
+Malone deals with issues that have been burned into her psyche and affected her deeply.
 These songs speak to desire and disappointment, optimism and awareness, all with a driving and fiery conviction.
+“It wasn’t planned that way”, she insists, “but inevitably, that’s how the album evolved”.

-Slings and Arrows looks at a myriad of scenarios from the perspective of the characters that populate these songs.
-It’s through their hardships that Malone draws parallels with situations she’s encountered in recent years with friends, family, and fans.
+While it’s not a concept album in the strictest sense, Slings and Arrows does look at a myriad of scenarios from the perspective of the characters that populate these songs.
+It’s through their hardships that Malone draws parallels with situations she’s encountered in recent years with her friends and family.
 In that way, Malone offers both a connection and a catalyst for dealing with these universal difficulties.

 Slings and Arrows is more than mere meditation or rumination.
 Malone, an Atlanta native, describes it as a “Georgia record,” due to the fact that the musicians, studios, and even those responsible for the visual art are all Georgians. ”I take a lot of pride in Georgia and the importance that Georgia music has played not only in my music but also in American music in general,” she says.
 “Georgians such as Little Richard, James Brown, Ray Charles all laid the ground work.
-Without them, we would never have had Elvis, the Beatles, the Stones - there would be no rock and roll.
-I made a conscious effort to capture some of these Georgia roots on this record.”
+Without them, we would never have had Elvis, the Beatles, the Stones - there would be no rock and roll.”

 As the New York Times once pointed out, Malone is "The kind of singer and songwriter who can jolt things into overdrive."
 That’s best evidenced by the fact that the record was recorded live in the studio.
 It took all of five days to get the songs on tape.
 “I aim for authenticity,” Malone insists.
 “I don’t know how to do it any other way.
 I’m at my best when I’m just being me.”

-Produced by Malone herself, recorded by Jeff Bakos and mixed and mastered by Gerry Hansen, Slings and Arrows finds her handling vocals, brandishing electric and acoustic guitars (including her signature slide guitar), harp, and mandolin, with additional support from guitarist Doug Kees (Peter Searcy, Johnny Hyde Quartet), bassist Robby Handley (Lera Lynn, Larkin Poe), drummer Chris Burroughs (Lizz Wright, Chris Duarte) percussionist Trish Land, and special guests Shawn Mullins who sings a duet with Malone, Peter Stroud (Sheryl Crow, Stevie Nicks) who plays additional guitar on a song and Joey Huffman (Georgia Satellites, Hank Williams jr) who played keys on a song.
+Produced by Malone herself, recorded by Jeff Bakos and mixed and mastered by Gerry Hansen, Slings and Arrows finds her handling vocals, brandishing electric and acoustic guitars (including her signature slide guitar), harp, and mandolin, with additional support from guitarist Doug Kees (Peter Searcy, Johnny Hyde Quartet, Michelle Malone and Drag The River), bassist Robbie Handley (Larkin Poe and Lera Lynn), drummer Christopher Burrows (Lizz Wright, Chris Duarte), percussionist Trish Land and special guests Shawn Mullins who sings a duet with Malone.
+Peter Stroud (Sheryl Crow, Stevie Nicks) who plays additional guitar on a song and Joey Huffman (Georgia Satellites, Hank Williams Jr.) who playes keys on a song.

 Malone slyly adds half jokingly and half seriously, “These Slings and Arrows have the power to defeat your blues, move your shoes and put you back together, too!”
-Who doesn’t want that?
+Who doesn’t need that?

 MICHELLE COMMENTS ABOUT SPECIFIC SONGS

 “Love Yourself” - This is the last song I wrote for the record - I actually wrote it pretty quickly the night before we cut it.
-It went down really easily because the music has such a good groove, and I love the message.
-I'd been thinking about how self esteem is this magical healing thing that makes everyone who has it instantly beautiful and commanding, and I thought how amazing it would be if we could show the same love and respect for others that we so desire for ourselves.
-It's a very simple concept and a very simple upbeat song.
+It went down really easily because the music is so much fun, and I love the message.
+I'd been thinking about how self esteem is this magical healing thing that made everyone who has it instantly beautiful and commanding, and I thought how amazing it would be if we could show the same love and respect for others that we so desire for ourselves.
+It sounds heavy, but it's a very simple concept and a very simple fun song.
 "Until you love yourself, you cant love nobody else!"

 “The Flame” -- “This was a co-write with Eliot Bronson and it finds me at my most vulnerable.
 It was the result of the division that I was going through with my family.
-At the same time, it opened my heart up more than ever and allowed me to focus not only on my own needs, but also on the realization that we all need to be more respectful of other’s thoughts and feelings, as well.
-Compassion is something that needs to be demonstrated and shared much more these days.”
+At the same time, it opened my heart up more than ever and allowed me to focus not only on my own needs, but also on the realization that we all need to be aware of other people’s needs as well.
+Compassion is something that needs to be shared much more these days.”

 “I’ve Been Loving You Too Long” -- “This is, of course, one of Otis Redding’s signature songs, and it was such a great thrill to have sung this live with the late Gregg Allman.
 The original intention was to have Gregg sing on the album track, but sadly that never came to pass.
 However, my good friend, the wonderfully talented Shawn Mullins, stepped up the plate, and the version we recorded not only felt as I had envisioned it, but also is so emotionally charged that I literally cried at the end of the take.
-I was thinking of Gregg and was being spurred on and inspired by Shawn and the band - it was overwhelming.
-Surprisingly enough, we managed to get it live, all in the first or 2nd take.”
+I was thinking of Gregg and was being spurred on and inspired by Shawn and the band – it was so overwhelming.
+Surprisingly enough, we managed to get it live, all in one take.

 “Boxing Gloves” -- “This song describes my personal journey through some very tough times.
 It’s about the challenges of trying to connect with others, but also trying to connect with my own emotions and needs.
 I was saying that I was taking off my boxing gloves and coming out stronger than ever.
-It’s about my pride in that accomplishment, and the strength and determination that I found as a result of being more vulnerable.”
+It’s about my pride in that accomplishment, and the strength and determination that I found as a result.”

 Michelle Malone - vocals, slide guitars, harmonica, mandolin, acoustic and electric guitars